Bezique: Further notes on scoring

-In order to score for a meld, the cards comprising the given combination must all be in hand at the same time; thus cards played to previous tricks may not be included in melds.
-However, cards already declared may be used for other melds of a different type as long as the point score is greater, for example four kings may be declared using a king previously declared for a marriage.
-A marriage can not be later declared using a king previously declared in a meld of four kings as the point score is less.
+In order to score for a meld, the cards comprising the given combination must all be in hand at the same time.
+Thus, cards played to previous tricks may not be included in melds.
+Cards already declared may be used for other melds of a different type, as long as the point score is greater.
+For example, four kings may be declared using a king previously declared for a marriage.
+A marriage can not be later declared, using a king previously declared in a meld of four kings, as the point score is less.

 A card played to a trick is no longer available for game play.
 It is taken by the winner of the trick and placed face down on a separate pile.
 At the game's conclusion, each player counts the number of brisques (aces and tens) they have won in tricks.
 Each is worth ten points.

-A player can declare a meld only after winning a trick.
+A player can declare a meld, only after winning a trick.
 The winner of each trick is entitled to score one meld, or several melds, depending on local rules, laying the cards forming it face upwards on the table.
-If the cards exposed show two combinations, both may be declared but only one may be scored until another trick is won.
-Thus, having scores 40 for bezique with another 20 to score after the next trick is won.
+If the cards exposed show two combinations, both may be declared, but only one may be scored until another trick is won.
+Thus, having scores 40 for bezique, with another 20 to score after the next trick is won.